bayramog-zz/azure-stack-docs.tr-TR/azure-stack/user/azure-stack-quick-create-vm-linux-powershell.md

 -Name $nsgName -SecurityRules $nsgRuleSSH,$nsgRuleWeb
 ```

-### <a name="create-a-network-card-for-the-vm"></a>VM için bir ağ kartı oluşturun
+### <a name="create-a-network-card-for-the-vm"></a>VM için bir ağ kartı oluşturma

-Ağ kartı VM alt ağ, ağ güvenlik grubu ve genel IP adresine bağlanır.
+Ağ kartı VM 'yi bir alt ağa, ağ güvenlik grubuna ve genel IP adresine bağlar.

 ```powershell
 # Create a virtual network card and associate it with public IP address and NSG